 The candlestick becomes black when the close level is lower than the open level.
 The candlestick becomes white when the close level is higher than the open level.

 Formations and ratio between the open, close, high and low levels create the candlestick patterns, which is the bedrock of the namesake type of technical analysis.

 Each formation has a sophisticated name and traders seem to introduce new names hourly.
-Therefore, I don’t really see the need to learn the names by heart.
+Therefore, I don’t see the need to learn the names by heart.

 You can try to explain each gap in the context of the interaction between the bulls and the bears.
-However, I recommend you that you just make an analysis of the chart in the strategy tester mode and figure out which patterns would bring you a profit.
+However, I recommend that you just make an analysis of the chart in the strategy tester mode and figure out which patterns would bring you a profit.